Program Entry: Fall

 The goal of the Medical Assistant program is to prepare competent entry-level medical assistants in the cognitive, psychomotor and affective learning domains.
 Upon successful completion of the program, students are eligible to take the national credentialing exam offered by the American Association of Medical Assistants (AAMA) to become a Certified Medical Assistant (CMA).

-In addition to the College admission requirements outlined, program applicants must meet the minimum entrance requirement (ACCUPLACER Reading 70 and ACCUPLACER Arithmetic 80 or Elementary Algebra 44) on a basic skills assessment for placement in reading and math.
+In addition to the College admission requirements outlined, program applicants must meet the minimum entrance requirement on a basic skills assessment for placement in reading and math.

 The College has contracted the services of Certified Background to review and monitor background checks, health records, training requirements and drug testing.
 Students will submit the following documentation to their website prior to the designated date: